-Finding 2014-001 (2010-001) Bank Reconciliations
+Finding 2015-001 (2010-001) Bank Reconciliations

-While applying the agreed upon procedures over timeliness and accuracy of cash reconciliations, it was noted that all the bank reconciliations tested for timeliness were performed between one and three years after the statement date.
+While applying the agreed upon procedures over timeliness and accuracy of cash reconciliations, it was noted that all the bank reconciliations tested for timeliness were performed between four months and one year and three months after the statement date.
+Management did not make any progress towards implementing the prior year corrective action plan.